Skip to content

 delete_profile Delete a profile by ID

-!!! tip "Refreshing the grid after AI changes" After an AI creates or modifies a button, press F5 (or menu → Refresh Buttons) to reload the grid without restarting RemoteX.
+After an AI creates or modifies a button, press F5 (or menu → Refresh Buttons) to reload the grid without restarting Commandeck.

 Allowing AI to run buttons